-(1) Diluted net loss per share for the three and six months ended December 31, 2021 does not reflect any potential common stock relating to stock options or restricted stock units due to net losses incurred.
+Diluted net loss per share for the three and six months ended December 31, 2022 does not reflect any potential common stock relating to stock options, restricted stock units, or shares issuable related to the ESPP due to net losses incurred.
 The assumed issuance of any additional shares would be anti-dilutive.